JoseRoca/AfxNova/docs/COM /DSAFEARRAY Class.md

 Returns a string consisting of all of the strings in an array, each separated by a delimiter.
 If the delimiter is a null (zero-length) string then no separators are inserted between the string sections.
 If the delimiter expression is the 3-byte value of "," which may be expressed in your source code as the string literal """,""" or as Chr(34,44,34) then a leading and trailing double-quote is added to each string section.
 This ensures that the returned string contains standard comma-delimited quoted fields that can be easily parsed.

 ```
-FUNCTION AfxStrJoin (BYREF dsa AS DSAFEARRAY, BYREF wszDelimiter AS WSTRING = " ") AS CWSTR
+FUNCTION AfxStrJoin (BYREF dsa AS DSAFEARRAY, BYREF wszDelimiter AS WSTRING = " ") AS DWSTRING
 ```

 | Parameter  | Description |